fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture210.png>
 </p>

-Now go back to the Domain Controller and go to DHCP and check the Address Leases to verify that our Windows 10 client has joined
+<div align="center">Now go back to the Domain Controller and go to DHCP and check the Address Leases to verify that our Windows 10 client has joined</div>

 <p align="center">
   <img src=images/Picture211.png>
   <img src=images/Picture212.png>
 </p>

-Next go to Active Directory Users and Computers to verify that the computer has been added to the domain so we can confirm that the users we created can be accessed on the windows 10 client machine
+<div align="center">Next go to Active Directory Users and Computers to verify that the computer has been added to the domain so we can confirm that the users we created can be accessed on the windows 10 client machine</div>

 <p align="center">
   <img src=images/Picture213.png>
   <img src=images/Picture214.png>
 </p>

-Now go back to the Windows 10 client virtual machine and let’s log in with one of the user accounts we created
+<div align="center">Now go back to the Windows 10 client virtual machine and let’s log in with one of the user accounts we created</div>

 <p align="center">
   <img src=images/Picture215.png>
   <img src=images/Picture216.png>
 </p>

-We have successful log in with the user account we on the Windows 10 client machine
+<div align="center">We have successful log in with the user account we on the Windows 10 client machine</div>

 <p align="center">
   <img src=images/Picture217.png>